Best of the Fife Coast Guided Trail Holiday

 - All transport to and from the route is provided on walking days

 This is a centre-based holiday located in the village of Lundin Links, where you'll stay at the family owned Old Manor Hotel, in one of the most scenic parts of this glorious corner of Scotland.
 The hotel is at the gateway to Fife's East Neuk, an attractive area of picturesque fishing villages and countryside.
-It has 23 ensuite rooms, beautiful sea-view dining, and comfortable lounges; Lundin Links fine beach is only ten minutes' walk away.
+It has 23 ensuite rooms, beautiful sea-view dining, and comfortable lounges; Lundin Links’ fine beach is only ten minutes' walk away.
+Rooms have tea and coffee making facilities, hairdryer, TV and radio and free WiFi.
+Limited drying facilities are available.

 Check in at the hotel is available from 1500 hours and you will meet your trail leader prior to your evening meal.

-Today we head inland to explore the Lomond Hills, climbing first the Eastern then the Western peak.
+Today we head inland to explore the Lomond Hills and climb the Western peak.
 There are fine views all round, north to the River Tay, west to the Ochil Hills, south to the Forth, and east to the North Sea.
 Our walk ends by descending pretty Maspie Glen, with its succession of waterfalls, to historic Falkland with its 16th century royal palace, a favourite retreat of King James V and his daughter, Mary Queen of Scots.
-9 miles (14.5km), 1,200 ft (360m) of ascent.
+10 miles (16km), 1,050 ft (325m) of ascent and 1,900 ft (590m) of descent.

 We rejoin the coastal path at St. Monan's, and pass a restored windmill as we make our way eastwards to Pittenweem, still a working fishing village.
 The white houses here, with their red-tiled roofs, illustrate the classic East Neuk style of building, influenced by centuries of trade with Flanders and the Netherlands.
 Our next stop is Anstruther, a busy seaside resort, where there'll be a chance to visit the impressive Scottish Fisheries Museum.
 Crail comes next, a smaller, traditional village with a 17th century harbour, full of charm and character.
 From here the path heads through Kilminning Wildlife Reserve to Fife Ness, the most easterly point of the Kingdom.
-10 miles (16km), 200ft (60m) of ascent.
+10.5 miles (16.5km), 600ft (180m) of ascent.

 Our final day's walking begins in the impressive grounds of Cambo House, as we follow a wooded glen down to re-join the coastal path.
 We are now facing the North Sea, and our route becomes more remote and rugged, though never far from a series of cliff-top golf-courses.
-We will see plenty of seabirds, and pass striking geological features like the Rock and Spindle, as we head to the historic town of St. Andrews.
-Here there will be a little time to view its historic buildings: the castle, the ruined cathedral, the University colleges, and the iconic Royal and Ancient Golf Course.
-10 miles (16km), 500ft (150m) of ascent.
+We will see plenty of sea-birds, and pass striking geological features like the Rock and Spindle, as we head to the historic town of St. Andrews.
+Here there will be a little time to view its historic buildings: the castle, the ruined cathedral, the University colleges, and the iconic Royal and Ancient golf-course.
+9 miles (14.5km), 530ft (160m) of ascent.

 The itinerary may be subject to change at the discretion of the leader with regard to the weather and other external factors